sonic-net/SONiC/doc/voq/lag_hld.md

 ## 2.2 LAG Requirements for VOQ SAI
 The following rules apply with regard to programming LAG information via SAI on a distributed VOQ system
 *  Every LAG needs to be created in SAI of all of the asics in the system.
 This is irrespective of which asic the member ports of a LAG "belong" to.
 *  The active member port list for each LAG should be the same in the SAI instance of every asic.
+*  LAG members can be added and deleted at runtime.
 Any update to the member port list of any LAG must be propagated to all of the SAI instances.
 *  The chnages made to SAI for VOQ support allow the member port list for a LAG to be specified as a list of system ports
 *  SAI allows the application layer to specify a "LAG_ID" (SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID) as part of LAG creation.
 For a given LAG - the same value must be used on all the SAI instances.